 Not many things attack rhubarb so as long as the summers aren’t too hot and humid you shouldn’t have many problems:

 - Leaf spotting can occur due to various fungal or bacterial infections.
-Remove badly infected leaves and start watering foliage with the mix eco-seaweed and eco-aminogro.
+Remove badly infected leaves and start watering foliage with the mix OCP eco-seaweed and OCP eco-aminogro.
 This will encourage plenty of strong new growth which is more resistant to attack.
+If disease problems persist then spray with an organic fungicide.

-- Rust can sometimes be a problem but rarely if the eco-seaweed and eco-aminogro mix is being applied.
-If necessary spray with eco-fungicide.
+- Rust can sometimes be a problem but rarely if the OCP eco-seaweed and OCP eco-aminogro mix is being applied.